haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 This will align all clusters on chain A (PolIII-core), maximizing the differences in the orientation of the other chains.
 Be patient as given the size of the system this might take a bit of time...

 __Note__: You can also open in PyMol a session in which the models have already been fitted.
-Open for this the `strategy2-clusters.pse` file found in the `docking/strategy2-RNA-PolIII-core-C82-C34-wHTHs-C31pept_summary` directory
+Open for this the `clusters.pse` file found in the `docking/RNA-PolIII-core-C82-C34-wHTHs-C31pept_summary` directory

 <a class="prompt prompt-question">